ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 ## Code Editor

 I mainly work in Visual Studio Enterprise 2022, but I also regularly use Visual Studio Code.
+I'm usually using the preview builds of VS 2022, which generally have been plenty stable and allow me to play with preview dotnet SDKs more easily.

 ## Visual Studio Extensions/AddIns